jrwnter/gruenifai/README.md

 [Showcase](https://www.youtube.com/watch?v=7KAgEb5twXg)

 # Installation and setting up
 In its current form grünif.ai is commposed of multiple microservices.
-We recommend the use of Docker to build a compose all microservises into one running environment.
+We recommend the use of Docker to compose all microservises into one running environment.

 ## Installation using Docker
 * cd <REPOSITORY_DIR>/gruenifai